Yogesh-K-Matkar/react_concept_react_app/README.md

               var i=20;
             ```

-  (Imp:- Due to which ES6(ES2015) introduced let and const keywords for variable declaration.
+  (Imp:- Due to Hoisting their is inconsistency of code and difficult to manage,that's why in ES6(ES2015) introduced let and const keywords for variable declaration.
          ES means EcmaScript)

    1.2. let keyword type variable.